Weave Code

 3. Full Rollout:

-• Standardize Twig extensions across the codebase.
+• Standardize Twig extensions across the codebase with a style guide.

 Compatibility

 • Laravel Versions: Compatible with Laravel 9.x+ (Twig 3.x support).
-Test with LTS releases (e.g., 10.x).
+Test with LTS releases (e.g., 10.x/11.x).

 • Twig Configuration: